A Christmas Carol: A Ghost Story

-A Christmas Carol: A Ghost Story is a 2021 stage version of the 1843 novella A Christmas Carol by Charles Dickens.
-Adapted by Mark Gatiss and directed by Adam Penford, the stage drama was originally scheduled to open in 2020 but was delayed owing to the COVID-19 pandemic.
-It was eventually produced at the Nottingham Playhouse from 29 October to 20 November 2021 with a cast of 15 playing 50 characters and was filmed live for a cinema release during the stage run at the Alexandra Palace in London where it ran from 26 November 2021 to 9 January 2022.
-It received its cinema release on the 27th November and 1st December 2022 before it was shown on BBC Four on 25 December 2022.
+A Christmas Carol: A Ghost Story is a play based on the 1843 novella of the same name by Charles Dickens, adapted for the stage by Mark Gatiss.

 Synopsis

-On Christmas Eve, seven years after the death of his partner Jacob Marley (Mark Gatiss), the solitary miser Ebenezer Scrooge (Nicholas Farrell) receives a visit from the ghost of his former partner.
-Fettered in heavy chains as a consequence for a lifetime of greed, Marley tells Scrooge that it isn’t too late for Scrooge to save himself from the same fate by changing his ways.
+On Christmas Eve, seven years after the death of his partner Jacob Marley, the solitary miser Ebenezer Scrooge receives a visit from the ghost of his former partner.
+Fettered in heavy chains as a consequence for a lifetime of greed, Marley tells Scrooge that it isn't too late for Scrooge to save himself from the same fate by changing his ways.
 To do so, however, he must first face three more ghosts.